New York State Residency

 Documents Used to Demonstrate Domicile

 At least three must be submitted, but more documents may be requested.
+If additional documents are requested, you must submit them within 30 days of the request in order for your application to still be considered.

 - NYS Driver License